SasView/documents/Sasview Roadmap.md

 The aim of the SasView project is to provide open source, *community and collaboratively developed software for the analysis of small angle scattering data*

 The community collaborative development model is designed to encourage and enable contribution from a range of experts in small angle scattering, computer science and software development.
-Users of the software are encouraged to participate through bug reports, submitting code and by integrating their own scattering models as well as by joining the team which does not require any specific commitment. see <https://www.sasview.org/contribute/> about how to get involved with the SasView community.
+Users of the software are encouraged to participate through bug reports, submitting code and by integrating their own scattering models as well as by joining the team which does not require any specific commitment.
+See the SasView website at <https://www.sasview.org/contribute/> about how to get involved with the SasView community.

 This is a regularly updated document, reviewed at each Code Camp.
 Document history is maintained and previous iterations can be found in the SasView GitHub repository[^6]